PushpitKumar/BankNoteAuthentication/README.md

 pip install -r requirements.txt
 ```
 ### 6. Building the Web App
-* The web was developed using flask micro web framework which is written in python suitable for small scale projects such as this one.
+* The web-app was developed using flask micro web framework which is written in python suitable for small scale projects such as this one.
 For more information you can check the offical flask website by clicking [here](https://flask.palletsprojects.com/en/2.0.x/)
-* Flasgger was used to develop the basic UI of the webpage.
+* Flasgger was used to develop the basic UI of the web-app.
 It  is a Flask extension to extract OpenAPI-Specification from all Flask views registered in your API.
 * Flasgger also comes with SwaggerUI embedded so you can access http://localhost:5000/apidocs and visualize and interact with your API resources.
 For more information on flasgger click [here](https://github.com/flasgger/flasgger)

 ### 7. App Implementation